-Luxe.Co also launched ” Top 12 Trends in Fashion and Lifestyle Investment and Financing in 2018 – Overseas Market” earlier.
+Luxe.Co has launched ” Top 12 Trends in Fashion and Lifestyle Investment and Financing in 2018 – Overseas Market” .
 Based on these two reports, Luxe.Co has identified the following interesting facts of the investment and financing in the fashion and lifestyle industries in China and overseas.

 The overseas market featured “sustainability”, “vegetarian”, “natural” and “technology”.
 These keywords are closely related to the current changes in consumption trends.
 However, these concepts have not become mainstream in China.
-The keyword in China can be summed up as “consumer experience upgrade”, which was reflected in many retail stores, tea drink stores and fitness gyms.
-In China, internet development has reached a relative mature and saturated stage, while high-growth investment targets becoming increasingly scarce.
+The keyword in China can be summed up as “consumer experience upgrade”, which has been reflected in many retail stores, tea drink stores and fitness gyms.
+In China, internet development has reached a relatively mature and saturated stage, while high-growth investment targets are increasingly becoming scarce.
 The focus has shifted to the innovation in offline consumption experiences.

 There were also similarities between China and overseas markets.
 Second-hand trading platforms and subscription e-commerce projects have developed rapidly in the past two years.
-It was evident that there was few “jet lag” in business model innovation between China and overseas markets.
+It was evident that there was almost no “jet lag” between China and overseas markets in business model innovation.

 | Phots: VCG, Brands’ websites

 Marketing and Business Cooperation, please email to email@example.com